-, , , , , , , , , , , , , , , , , , , C. PROJECT LOCATION AND BACKGROUND INFORMATION: State: New Mexico County/parish/borough: Sierra City: Truth or Consequences Center coordinates of site (lat/long in degree decimal format): Lat.
-33.114712° N, Long107.282565° W. Universal Transverse Mercator: Name of nearest waterbody: Name of nearest Traditional Navigable Water (TNW) into which the aquatic resource flows: Name of watershed or Hydrologic Unit Code (HUC): Check if map/diagram of review area and/or potential jurisdictional areas is/are available upon request.
-Check if other sites (e.g., offsite mitigation sites, disposal sites, etc) are associated with this action and are recorded on a different JD form.
-D. REVIEW PERFORMED FOR SITE EVALUATION (CHECK ALL THAT APPLY): Office (Desk) Determination.
-Date: February 4, 2013 Field Determination.
-Date(s): SE A. CTION II: SUMMARY OF FINDINGS RHA SECTION 10 DETERMINATION OF JURISDICTION. ere Are no "navigable waters of the U.S." within Rivers and Harbors Act (RHA) jurisdiction (as defined by 33 CFR part 329) in the iew area.
+· · · · · C. PROJECT LOCATION AND BACKGROUND INFORMATION: State: New Mexico County/parish/borough: Rio Arriba City: Ojito Center coordinates of site (lat/long in degree decimal format): Lat.
+36.4197996407283°, Long107.168439479359° Universal Transverse Mercator: 13 305590.93 4032696.73 Name of nearest waterbody: Canon de los Ojitos Name of nearest Traditional Navigable Water (TNW) into which the aquatic resource flows: Name of watershed or Hydrologic Unit Code (HUC): Blanco Canyon, 14080103 ☐ Check if map/diagram of review area and/or potential jurisdictional areas is/are available upon request. ☐ Check if other sites (e.g., offsite mitigation sites, disposal sites, etc) are associated with this action and are recorded on a different JD form: D. REVIEW PERFORMED FOR SITE EVALUATION (CHECK ALL THAT APPLY): ☐ Office (Desk) Determination.
+Date: March 31, 2016 ☐ Field Determination.
+Date(s): March 3, 2016 CTION II: SUMMARY OF FINDINGS RHA SECTION 10 DETERMINATION OF JURISDICTION. re Are no "navigable waters of the U.S." within Rivers and Harbors Act (RHA) jurisdiction (as defined by 33 CFR part 329) in the ew area.
 [Required] Waters subject to the ebb and flow of the tide.
 Waters are presently used, or have been used in the past, or may be susceptible for use to transport interstate or foreign commerce.
 Explain: B. CWA SECTION 404 DETERMINATION OF JURISDICTION.
-The ere Are no "waters of the U.S." within Clean Water Act (CWA) jurisdiction (as defined by 33 CFR part 328) in the review area.
-[Required 1.
+The re Are no "waters of the U.S." within Clean Water Act (CWA) jurisdiction (as defined by 33 CFR part 328) in the review area.
+[Required] 1.
 Waters of the U.S. a.
 Indicate presence of waters of U.S. in review area (check all that apply): TNWs, including territorial seas Wetlands adjacent to TNWs Relatively permanent waters2 (RPWs) that flow directly or indirectly into TNWs Non-RPWs that flow directly or indirectly into TNWs Wetlands directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to but not directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs Impoundments of jurisdictional waters Isolated (interstate or intrastate) waters, including isolated wetlands b.
-Identify (estimate) size of waters of the U.S. in the review area: Non-wetland waters: linear feet: width (ft) and/or acres.
+Identify (estimate) size of waters of the U.S. in the review area: Non-wetland waters: linear feet, wide, and/or acres.
 Wetlands: acres. c.
 Limits (boundaries) of jurisdiction based on: Pick List Elevation of established OHWM (if known): 2.
-Non-regulated waters/wetlands (check if applicable): Potentially jurisdictional waters and/or wetlands were assessed within the review area and determined to be not jurisdictional.
-Explain:
+Non-regulated waters/wetlands (check if applicable): 3 \[\textsim Potentially jurisdictional waters and/or wetlands were assessed within the review area and determined to be not jurisdictional.
+Explain: The subject property is approximately 412.73 acres (ac) dominated by native and non-native herbaceous and scrub-shrub vegetation.
+The property is currently being utilized as a facility that accents oil exploration and linear drainage features is an unnamed ephemeral stream that contains an ordinary high water mark of approximately 15 feet (ft) wide on average and is approximately 4400 linear ft (lf) within the boundaries of the production waste, excluding brine water and chlorides.
+The property is comprised of individual landfarm cells that are surrounded by containment berms with each cell divided by dirt roads.
+The property is previously disturbed from past ranching operations.
+The subject property contains 6 linear drainage features and 4 ponds.
+One of the